lucascr91/golocate/README.md

 ### golocate

-A custom CLI to search for files written in Go
+A custom CLI to recursively search for files written in Go

 This is a simple implementation inspired in the Unix command line tool `locate`.
 Currently, the CLI has three functionalities: basic search, regex search, and contains search.